The Student Contract

 - Withdraws from the University for any reason (including on a temporary basis);

 - Breaches the conditions of the visa (for example, the restrictions on working in the UK).

-Non-compliance with your Tier 4 responsibilities and/or other immigration-related obligations could result in action being taken against you by the University under Senate Regulation 6 or Senate Regulation 15.
-This may lead to the termination of your registration and/or Tier 4 sponsorship.
-Your responsibilities as a Tier 4 student are set out below.
+Non-compliance with your student visa responsibilities and/or other immigration-related obligations could result in action being taken against you by the University under Senate Regulation 6 or Senate Regulation 15.
+This may lead to the termination of your registration and/or visa sponsorship.
+Your responsibilities as a sponsored student are set out below.

 Rights to Work guidance is available on the Student Centre’s website (for current students) and on the University’s external website.
 Please note that if you choose to withdraw from your studies, or if your registration is terminated by the University, this could affect the validity of your visa and your ability to work or remain in the UK.

-If your leave to remain in the UK is curtailed by the UKVI, the University may be required to re-evaluate your registration status as you will no longer be able to study in the UK.
+If your permission to stay in the UK expires or is curtailed by the UKVI, the University may be required to re-evaluate your registration status as you will no longer be able to study in the UK.

 Further information in relation to immigration issues which could affect you are listed below: